syafiqfrhn/ESP8266/README.md

 The prototype of the parking system consist of four *HC-SR04* ultrasonic sensors, two *Arduino Mega*, and an *ESP-8266* Wi-Fi module as part of hardware components.
 For the software parts, *Google Sheets* acts as a simplified database, and *Google HTML Service* web page were used to display the availability of parking spaces in real-time.

-This system makes of **HTTPS Redirect library** from **electronicsguy**.
+This system make use of **HTTPS Redirect library** from **electronicsguy**.
 The files used and modified in this system are **GoogleDocs.ino** and **GoogleScript.gs**.
 The original files are located in the **HTTPSRedirect** directory.

 This system was developed on July 2018.

 ## Components and Operations

-This system makes up of three main parts; the input & processing unit, the communication unit, and the output & database.
+This system makes up of three main parts; the Input & Processing Unit, the Communication Unit, and the Output & Database.

 ### Input & Processing Unit